IamPekka058/py-winbio/README.md

 # py-winbio

+> ⚠️ This python package does not work yet.
+Feel free to contribute.

 Python wrapper for the WINBIO API of Windows.
 You can use py-winbio for biometric authentications supported by Windows.

 ### IMPORTANT NOTE